 Still, there are over 10,000 plants from around the world here across more than 20 zones, all of which are free to visit.
 The Auckland Botanic Gardens tries to showcase the unique native flora of New Zealand, over 80% of which is found nowhere else in the world.
 The threatened Natives, Harakeke collection, and Native Plant ID trail should not be missed for those who have an interest in botany.

-There is always something new to see and do here, including innovative exhibits, gardening workshops, and family events.
+There is always something new to see and do here, including innovative exhibits, gardening and garden maintenance workshops, and family events.
 Not to mention the architecturally-stunning Huakaiwaka Visitors centre, interesting sculptures by famous NZ artists, and cute Café Miko.

 A delightful place to wander with a distinctive South Pacific flavour.